NorESMhub/NorESM/doc/configurations/ensemble_runs.rst

 ::

-The nice thing about this approach is that you can add any other content to the user_nl_cam_template that you want to apply to all members, such as additional output, and then you can create a set of namelists afterwards that only differ by their PERTLIM value using the script below:
+The nice thing about using a template namelist is that you can add various content to the user_nl_cam_template that you want to apply to all members, such as additional output, and then you can create a set of namelists afterwards that only differ by their PERTLIM value using the script below:

 ::